Project Rebound is assisting ex-prisoners to stay and thrive in college once they parole back into the larger community.

 Research by the RAND Institute has found that incarcerated people who participate in educational programs are 43 times less likely to recidivate within the next three years.
 “This study demonstrates that education programs can help adults get back on their feet upon release from prison,” Rand reported.

-Capitol and Main also cited internal data which show that as result of Project Rebound’s encouragement and support of continued education after incarceration, only 3 percent of the project’s students returned to prison within the research period.
+Capital and Main also cited internal data which show that as result of Project Rebound’s encouragement and support of continued education after incarceration, only 3 percent of the project’s students returned to prison within the research period.

 Ralston personally attests to the power of higher education, especially for ex-convicts.
 Ralston, herself, spent 23 years in prison before she was paroled in 2011.
 She earned a bachelor’s degree from Pitzer College in Claremont and a master’s degree from Washington University in St. Louis.